Infusing Experimental Reality into Complex Many-Body Hamiltonians: The Observable-Constrained Variational Framework (OCVF): State-Aware Integration of Observable-Constrained Potentials via Mixture-of-Experts

-Meanwhile,according to PIC.\ref{fig:BTO Polarization Transition} which illustrates the Px,Py and Pz polarization transitions in [a],the summation of polarization in [b],the efficacy of the Observable-Constrained Variational Framework (OCVF) is rigorously evaluated by comparing the phase transition temperatures and spontaneous polarization of BaTiO$_3$ against the backbone ab initio model (Prior) and other standard density functional theory (DFT) functionals.
+Meanwhile, according to FIG. \ref{fig:BTO Polarization Transition}, which illustrates the $P_x, P_y$, and $P_z$ polarization transitions in [a] and the summation of total polarization in [b], together with Table \ref{tab:bto_stats}, which reports the specific numerical values of spontaneous polarization in the R, O, and T phases, the efficacy of the OCVF MoE integration is rigorously evaluated by comparing the phase transition temperatures and spontaneous polarization of $\mathrm{BaTiO_3}$ against the backbone ab initio model (Prior) and other standard density functional theory (DFT) functionals.
 As summarized in Table \ref{tab:phase_transition}, the Prior model, based on the PBE functional, exhibits well-documented systematic deviations: it significantly underestimates the critical temperatures for the rhombohedral-orthorhombic (R-O) and orthorhombic-tetragonal (O-T) transitions while overestimating the tetragonal-cubic (T-C) Curie temperature ($T_c$).
-Specifically, the Prior predicts a $T_c$ of 475 K, diverging from the experimental value of 400 K by nearly 20$\%$. \begin{widetext}
+Specifically, the Prior predicts a $T_c$ of 475 K, diverging from the experimental value of 403 K by nearly 20\%.